 Use Price Optimization Technologies to Conquer Pricing Complexity

 Due to the nature of food prices, distributors typically update prices on a weekly basis, which is a challenge due to a large volume of products across a large volume of customers.
 Category managers often calculate suggested pricing for products by using standard markups over cost.
 These prices are then delivered to sales teams, but they lack customer specificity and do not account for the granularity that exists within the marketplace.
 Additionally, sales reps often ignore this guidance since they aren’t relevant to their deals, and instead, apply subjective judgement for quotes, which can’t fully account for all the unique factors that drive price in various selling circumstances.
 This results in a proliferation of under- and over-pricing in the market.

 By leveraging price optimization and management software, pricing can be optimized and more easily managed, mis-aligned pricing can be corrected, and price elasticity can be leveraged to ensure market-aligned pricing on each transaction.
 Additionally, sales effectiveness solutions better equip sales teams to uncover hidden opportunities, act on various sales growth campaigns, and gain insight into where potential customers are defecting to competitors.

 These pricing and sales strategies can significantly help food service distributors execute commercial strategies, effectively respond to changing market conditions, increase profitability, and gain a strategic advantage in the highly competitive and often volatile food industry.
-Additionally, by combining this software with IQ Anywhere™, a robust, REST-based API, companies can deliver real-time market pricing and sales guidance into any commerce channel to ensure consistency.
+Additionally, by combining this software with Zilliant's Real-Time Pricing Engine, a robust, REST-based API, companies can deliver real-time market pricing and sales guidance into any commerce channel to ensure consistency.